Moonlighting, locum and replacement

 - Be registered on the membership roll of the Collège des médecins du Québec and have paid your annual membership fee;

-- Hold malpractice insurance in addition to your medical resident coverage.
+- Hold malpractice insurance in addition to your resident doctor coverage.
 The Canadian Medical Protective Association (CMPA) will need your permit number to finalize the file.
 You may apply online for coverage.
 To that end, you must contact the CMPA;

 - Register with the Quebec Health Insurance Board (RAMQ) for your billing, when you have your permit and insurance coverage.
 The Collège will forward a copy of your permit to practise to RAMQ, which will send you a personal identification number (PIN), and you will be able to register online.